White Vinegar in Laundry: What It Does and Doesn't Do

 The short answer

-White vinegar earns its place in the laundry room for two jobs: dissolving alkaline detergent and mineral residue, and helping neutralize certain odors trapped in fabric.
-A half-cup in the rinse cycle is the standard use.
+White vinegar has legitimate laundry uses: it helps dissolve alkaline detergent and mineral residue, and can help with certain odors trapped in fabric.
+Whether it belongs directly in your washing machine is a separate question — washer manufacturers disagree.
+Some caution that repeated in-machine use can affect rubber seals and hoses over time; others discuss or permit it as part of routine care.
+Check your washer's manual or manufacturer guidance before adding vinegar to the machine itself.
 What it is not: a stain remover.
 Vinegar does not break down grease, blood, ink, or most food stains, and internet advice that treats it as a cure-all wastes time you could spend on the right treatment.
-Two safety rules: never mix vinegar with chlorine bleach (the combination releases chlorine gas), and use it in moderation — occasional rinses are fine, but constant heavy use can degrade rubber seals in some washing machines over years.
+One more safety rule: never mix vinegar with chlorine bleach — the combination releases chlorine gas.

 When to use it

-You want a fabric-softener alternative — a small vinegar rinse softens without coating fibers the way softener does
+You want a fabric-softener alternative: a small amount of vinegar can help soften without coating fibers the way softener does, subject to the same manufacturer check for in-machine use

 Hard-water minerals leave fabric dingy or stiff